 - You’re open to extensive vehicle modifications: Side-entry wheelchair ramps often require more extensive vehicle modifications.
 The floor is lowered across the entire vehicle, and adjustments are typically made to both sliding doors and front seats.
 Typically this costs more than a rear-entry conversion but is arguably more functional.

-- Your typical destinations have accessible parking spots: Side-entry wheelchair ramps require additional space beside the vehicle.
-While nearly every business provides accessible parking with side-entry exit room, if you are in the unique scenario where that is not the case, you may consider an alternate conversion.
+- Your typical destinations have accessible parking spots: Side-entry wheelchair ramps require additional space besides the vehicle.
+While nearly every business provides accessible parking with a side-entry exit room, if you are in the unique scenario where that is not the case, you may consider an alternate conversion.

 A Rear-Entry Wheelchair Vans Is Right For You If:

 - You have a larger wheelchair: Rear-entry wheelchair vans feature a foldout ramp that allows for bigger wheelchairs to fit on the ramp.

 - You want minimal vehicle modifications: Rear-entry wheelchair vans typically require fewer changes to the van itself.
 The ramp is welded to the frame of the rear-entry wheelchair van so that it maintains the same integrity and character it was originally designed with.

 - You do not wish to drive the van: Rear-entry wheelchair vans do not allow wheelchair users to access the driver’s seat or front passenger seat.
 For some users, this is not an issue, but if you do wish to sit in the front row, you may consider a side-entry conversion.

 - You are shopping on a budget: As rear-entry wheelchair vans require fewer overall modifications, this also means that they are the more cost-effective solution between the two conversion types.